Descendants 3

-Descendants 3 is an American musical fantasy television film directed by Kenny Ortega, and written by Sara Parriott and Josann McGibbon.
+Descendants 3 is a 2019 American musical fantasy television film directed by Kenny Ortega, and written by Sara Parriott and Josann McGibbon.
 It is a sequel to Descendants 2 (2017), and the third installment in the Descendants franchise, while being the last film focused on Mal (Dove Cameron) and her friends.
 It also stars Cameron Boyce, Sofia Carson, Booboo Stewart, Cheyenne Jackson, China Anne McClain, and Sarah Jeffery.

 The film premiered on Disney Channel on August 2, 2019, and in other territories worldwide starting on October 12, 2019.
 It was followed by an animated television special, Descendants: The Royal Wedding, released in 2021, while a fourth film focusing on new characters, Descendants: The Rise of Red, premiered in 2024.

 Plot

 Mal, Evie, Jay, and Carlos visit the Isle of the Lost to choose four new villain kids (VKs) to take to Auradon.
 They pick Dizzy, granddaughter of Lady Tremaine; Celia, daughter of Dr. Facilier; and Squeaky and Squirmy, the twin sons of Mr. Smee.

-The day the kids are to be picked up, Mal's boyfriend Ben, the king of Auradon, proposes.
-Mal accepts.
+The day the kids are to be picked up, Mal's boyfriend Ben, the king of Auradon, proposes to her, and she accepts.
 Ben's ex-girlfriend Audrey seethes with jealousy, and her grandmother Queen Leah admonishes her for failing to secure the family legacy by marrying Ben.
-As the older VKs return to Auradon after picking up the kids, Hades attempts to break through the Isle's barrier, but Mal stops him, getting weakened in the process.

-Unable to let go of her resentment of Mal, Audrey steals the Queen's crown and Maleficent's scepter from the museum, gaining magical powers and becoming a villain.
+As the older VKs return to Auradon after picking up the kids, Hades attempts to break through the Isle's barrier, but Mal stops him.
+Meanwhile, unable to let go of her resentment of Mal, Audrey steals the Queen's crown and Maleficent's scepter from the museum, gaining magical powers and becoming a villain.
 Following the theft and Hades' escape attempt, Mal suggests the best way to protect Auradon is to close the Isle's barrier permanently.

-Audrey curses Mal with Maleficent's scepter and turns her into an old woman, so she and the other VKs go to the Isle to get Hades' ember, the only artifact powerful enough to break the scepter's curse.
-Upon entering the Isle, Mal is freed of the curse (because no dark magic was allowed there) and Celia gets her into Hades' lair, but Hades thwarts their effort to steal the ember.

-Hades is revealed to be Mal's absentee father and reluctantly gives her the ember, warning her to avoid getting it wet as it will not exhibit its powers for her, and that since she is only “half Hades”, it may not do everything for her that it does for him.
+Audrey curses Mal with Maleficent's scepter and turns her into an old woman, so Mal and the other VKs go to the Isle to get Hades' Ember, the only artifact powerful enough to break the scepter's curse.
+Upon entering the Isle, Mal is freed of the curse (because no dark magic is allowed there) and Celia gets her into Hades' lair, but Hades thwarts their effort to steal the Ember.
+He is revealed to be Mal's absentee father and reluctantly gives her the Ember, warning her to avoid getting it wet, and that since she is only “half Hades”, it may not do everything for her that it does for him.
 While leaving the Isle, Mal and the others are intercepted by Uma, Gil, and Harry, who agree to help after Mal falsely agrees to release all the children from the Isle.